rafal19987/Zonifero-Landing-Page-Frontend-Internship-Sofwarehut-HTML-SASS-JavaScript-Babel/README.md

 ## LIVE

-You can check out the live version here.
+You can check out the live version here: https://rafal19987.github.io/_Johny/

 ## HOW TO RUN